sla80/SmartSvgViewer/docs/index.md

 - - - -
 ### When will the source code be available?

-After the Alpha or Beta phase.
-As you probably know, the [MIT license](/SmartSvgViewer/license/) allows the author to distribute compiled binaries without source code.
-Before releasing the source code, I need to find a suitable replacement for a core component of this app, [SVG.NET library](https://github.com/vvvv/SVG), which is a fork of a library developed by Microsoft and is released under the [Ms-PL license](https://raw.githubusercontent.com/vvvv/SVG/master/license.txt).
-The Ms-PL license allows me to release compiled binaries under any compatible livense (like MIT license), but distribution of the source code is ONLY allowed under the Ms-PL license.
-Therefore, I can't release the source code under the MIT license right now, but I don't want to release it under the Ms-PL license either.
-I want to keep the MIT license for this project, so I am looking for a replacement for the SVG.NET library.
-If you know a good similar library, please suggest, I will test it.
-I'm going to search for such a library after the Alpha or Beta phase, closer to version 1.0.
+Probably soon, after some code refactoring.
+For this purpose, I have already switched to [MS-PL license](/SmartSvgViewer/license/) to be able to distribute not only the compiled binaries, but also the source code.
+Because it was required by the license of [SVG.NET library](https://github.com/svg-net/SVG), which is a fork of a library developed by Microsoft and is released under the [MS-PL license](https://raw.githubusercontent.com/svg-net/SVG/master/license.txt).

 - - - -
 ### Feature requests